Model Template Function

 The menu then displays a list of ArtMeshes that overlap the clicked area.

-When selected, the polygon will turn green and a preview of the currently selected texture will appear in the upper left corner.
+When selected, the polygon will turn green and a preview of the currently selected texture will appear in the upper left.

 If you cannot select the desired ArtMesh, click on the menu item to select it.

-The currently mapped parts will then be displayed in green on the template model side.
+The currently mapped part will then be displayed in green on the template model side.

-You can see that it corresponds to the left lid.
+You can see that it corresponds to the left double eyelid.

-When selected, the polygon will turn red and a preview of the currently selected texture will appear in the upper left corner.
+When selected, the polygon will turn red and a preview of the currently selected texture will appear in the upper left.

 Select the ArtMesh for the eyelashes.